Information About Us

 When the Products will be provided

 Products.
-We will arrange for the relevant Third-Party Retailer to deliver the Products to You.
-The estimated delivery date for the Products will be as told to You during the order process and by email and may vary depending on the Third-Party Retailer.
-Please see the relevant Third- Party Retailer's terms for more detail on the applicable delivery policies.
+Where you purchased Products from MBR directly (option 2.1b above), then we will deliver the Products to You via a third party delivery company.
+The estimated delivery date for the Products will be as told to You during the order process and by email and may vary depending on the Product.

 Interior Design Services.
 You will agree with Your Interior Designer when the services will be supplied.

 We are not responsible for delays outside our control.
-If the supply of the Products or Interior Design Services is delayed by an event outside our control (including by a Third-Party Retailer) then we will contact You as soon as possible to let You know and we will take steps to minimise the effect of the delay.
-Provided we do this we will not be liable for delays caused by such event, but if there is a risk of substantial delay You may contact us to end the Product contract.
-If Your order was for Products, we will contact the Third-Party Retailer on Your behalf to end the contract if You instruct us to do so.
-Please refer to that Third Party Retailer's terms for Your refund rights in relation to such Products.
-Note: We will not be held responsible for delays caused by third party retailers, but it will still be required to offer a refund as above where there is a substantial delay.
+If the supply of the Products or Interior Design Services is delayed by an event outside our control (including by a Third-Party Retailer and/or Third Party Supplier) then we will contact You as soon as possible to let You know and we will take reasonable steps to minimise the effect of the delay.
+Provided we do this we will not be liable for delays caused by such event, but if there is a risk of substantial delay You may contact us to end the contract.
+You will receive a refund for any Products ordered directly from MBR (option 2.1b above) that You have paid for but not received.
+Please refer to the relevant Third Party Retailer’s terms for Your refund rights in relation to Direct Link Products.

 What will happen if You do not give required information to us.
-We may need certain information from You so that we can supply Products, for example, your dimensions or preferred style.
+We may need certain information from You so that we can supply Products to You, for example, Your dimensions or preferred style.
 If so, this will have been stated in the description of the Products or DPP Interior Design Services on our Site.
 If You do not give us this information when placing an order, we will contact You to ask for it.
-If You do not give us this information within a reasonable time of us asking for it, or if You give us incomplete or incorrect information, we may either end the contract (and clause 9.2 will apply [update link]) or make an additional charge of a reasonable sum to compensate us for any extra work that is required as a result.
+If You do not give us this information within a reasonable time of us asking for it, or if You give us incomplete or incorrect information, we may either end the contract (and clause 10.2 will apply) or make an additional charge of a reasonable sum to compensate us for any extra work that is required as a result.
 We will not be responsible for supplying the Products late or not supplying any part of them if this is caused by You not giving us the information we need within a reasonable time of us asking for it.

 Your rights to end the contract

-Your rights to end a contract for Products.
-Your contract for Products is between You and the relevant Third-Party Retailer.
-If You wish to end a contract for Products You must contact us and we will speak to the Third-Party Retailer on Your behalf.
-However, Your rights in relation to ending the contract will depend on the terms of Your contract with them.
+Your rights to end a contract for Direct Click Products purchased from a Third Party Retailer.
+Where You have purchased Direct Click Products from Third Party Retailers through MBR (option 2.1a above), Your contract for Direct Click Products is between You and the relevant Third-Party Retailer.
+If You wish to end a contract for such Direct Click Products You must contact the Third-Party Retailer.
+Your rights in relation to ending the contract will depend on the terms of Your contract with them.

 Your rights to end a contract for DPP Interior Design Services with Your Interior Designer.
 Your rights to end Your contract for Interior Design Services will depend on Your contract with Your Interior Designer.

 Exercising Your right to change Your mind (Consumer Contracts Regulations 2013).
 For most items bought online You have a legal right to change Your mind within 14 days and receive a refund.
-These rights, under the Consumer Contracts Regulations 2013, may apply to Your contract with us for Interior Design Services and are explained in more detail in these Terms of Sale or Your contract with Your Interior Designer.
-For Your right to change Your mind in respect of Products, please see the relevant Third-Party Retailer's terms of sale.
-If You change Your mind about a Product, please contact us and if possible we will arrange this with the relevant Third Party Retailer on Your behalf.
+These rights, under the Consumer Contracts Regulations 2013, may apply to Your contract with us for Products purchased directly from us under option 2.1b above and are explained in more detail in these Terms of Sale.
+These rights may apply in relation to the Interior Design Services provided by the Interior Designer, please refer to Your contract with Your Interior Designer.
+For Your right to change Your mind in respect of Direct Click Products, please see the relevant Third-Party Retailer's terms of sale.

 How long do I have to change my mind?
 How long You have depends on what You have ordered and how it is delivered.

-For Interior Design Services: this is subject to Your Contract with Your Interior Designer.
+For Interior Design Services: please refer to Your Contract with Your Interior Designer.

 How to end Your contract (including if You have changed Your mind)

 Tell us You want to end the contract.
-To end Your Product contract with the relevant Third-Party Retailer, please let us know by doing one of the following:
+To end Your contract with us for the purchase of the Products, please let us know by:

 Phone or email.
 Contact us at email@example.com.
 Please provide Your name, home address, details of the order and, where available, Your phone number and email address.

-Where Your contract is with a Third-Party Retailer, we will do our best to arrange to end the contract on Your behalf.
-However, in the event of any dispute, You will need to deal with the Third Party Retailer directly.
+Where Your contract is with a Third-Party Retailer, You will need to deal with the Third Party Retailer directly to end the contract.

 How we will refund You.
 We will refund You the price You paid including any delivery costs, by the method You used for payment.
-However, we may make deductions from the price (including on behalf of the relevant Third-Party Retailer where applicable), as described below.
+However, we may make deductions from the price, as described below.

 The maximum refund for delivery costs will be the costs of delivery by the least expensive applicable delivery method offered.

 When Your refund will be made.We will make any refunds due to You as soon as possible.
-If You are exercising Your right to change Your mind, then your refund for a Product will be made in accordance with the terms of Your contract with that Third-Party Retailer.
-For information about how to return a Product, see clauses 8.2 and 8.3.
+If You are exercising Your right to change Your mind, then:

 Our rights to end the contract

-We may end the contract if You break it.
-We may end the contract at any time by writing to You if:
+We may end the contract if You fail to comply with it.
+We may end the contract for Products ordered directly from MBR (option 2.1b above) at any time by writing to You if:

-You do not make any payment to us when it is due and You still do not make payment within 30 days of us reminding You that payment is due; or
+You do not make payment to us when it is due and You still do not make payment within 14 days of us reminding You that payment is due; or

-Third Party Retailers' rights to end their contract with You for Products are as set out in that contract.
+Third Party Retailers' rights to end their contract with You for Products You have ordered from them under options 2.1a above are as set out in that contract.

 We may withdraw the product.
 We may write to You to let You know that we, or the relevant Third-Party Retailer are going to stop providing the Product.
 We will let You know at least 5 days in advance of the stopping of the supply of the Product and will refund any sums You have paid in advance for Products.